sakshisharma84/mke-docs/content/docs/reference/backuprestore/in_cluster.md

 INFO[0015] Waiting for backup to complete.
 Current phase: Completed
 ```

-The backup should now be present in the MinIO bucket.
-You can list the backups using `mkectl backup list`.
+The backup should be present in the MinIO bucket.
+To list the backups, run
+the `mkectl backup list` command:

+Example output:

 ```shell
 mkectl backup list